I love the word “synthesize” from the original Bloom’s Taxonomy. In fact, i think “synthesize” is a million times more useful than “create”.

 - Imagine if you were to change something about one of these layers.
 How would that impact the earth?

 Pro-tip: only reveal the next task once a student has successfully completed the previous task.
-I wouldn’t let kids start ranking until I was satisfied with their list and explanations, for example.
+In other words, students wouldn’t know they’re going to rank until I was satisfied with their list and explanations.